History Files

 The city of Harran is located far up the Euphrates, on the border between modern Syria, Turkey, and Iraq (and the area is now part of south-eastern Turkey).
 It was one of the later city states to be founded on the extreme periphery of general Sumerian influence.
 Being expanded from a village in the mid-third millennium BC, it served as a religious centre.

 The main reason for its early existence was its location on the trade route across northern Mesopotamia and down to Ur in the south.
 Details of its early rule are very thin, but it seems to have been developed as a holding of the state of Ebla.
-However, it had its own ruler for at least a short period around 2400 BC, as an Eblaite princess married him.
+However, it had its own ruler for at least a short period around 2400 BC, as recorded when an Eblaite princess married him.

 Later known by an amended form of its name - Carrhae - the ancient part of the Harran site is famous for being the location of Rome's disastrous battle against Parthia in 53 BC.
 The surviving part of Harran, which most certainly remains occupied, is better known for its relatively modern beehive houses.